Gelassen/swap/README.md

 The idea behind this project is to give people an option to exchange products and services without money (barter).

 # Tech doc in user stories
-As a user I open an app and write services I can offer this kind of service.
+As a user I open an app and write services I can offer.

 As a user I open an app and write services or products I am interested in.